Cashflow Quadrant by Robert Kiyosaki

 Financial Freedom

-- How long can you go without working? → How wealthy you are
+- How long you can go without working = how wealthy you are